dimonkoval/epm_task_3/README.md

 # Appliance shop.
 IO

-The purpose of this exercise is to check your understanding of the Java input/output system.
+The purpose of this exercise is to check your understanding of the Java input/output API.

 Duration: **2** hours

 ## Description

-In this exercise, you will implement "Appliance shop" with support for storing and reading/writing entities from/to csv files.
+In this exercise, you will implement "Appliance shop" with support for storing and reading/writing entities from/to csv files and storing date in those files.
 The class diagram of the Domain model is shown in the figure below:

 ![img.png](img.png)